Arts Building (McGill University): History

-In 1811, the founder of McGill University, James McGill, bequeathed his forty-six acre estate, Burnside Place, which stretched from Doctor Penfield Avenue to a few streets south of Sherbrooke Street as well as £10,000, to the Royal Institution for the Advancement of Learning, which governed the education system in Quebec at the time.
+In 1811, the founder of McGill University, James McGill, bequeathed his forty-six acre estate, Burnside Place (which stretched from what is now Doctor Penfield Avenue to a few streets south of Sherbrooke Street), along with £10,000, to the Royal Institution for the Advancement of Learning, which governed the education system in Quebec at that time.
 He made his bequest with the understanding that within ten years of his death, it would create a university, otherwise his heirs would acquire the property.
-This ultimately took a lot longer than planned, as the Royal Institution for the Advancement of Learning did not have trustees or a board and thus could not execute the provisions of the will.
+This plan ultimately took a lot longer to achieve than expected, as the Royal Institution for the Advancement of Learning did not have trustees or a board and thus could not execute the provisions of the will.

 Finally, in 1837, with McGill's bequest and property deed in hand, the Royal Institution decided to build the first building on campus.
-That year, the Royal Institution held a competition for the design of what would later be known as the McGill College Building (today the Arts Building).
+That year, the Royal Institution held a competition for the design of what would eventually be known as the McGill College Building (later called the Arts Building).
 In 1839, the competition was won by John Ostell, a British architect known for designing the Old Custom House (1836) in Montreal, and soon after, construction began on the McGill College Building.

-By 1843, the central and east sections of the building were constructed in Classical style, but a lack of funds prevented any further construction.
-At the time, the central block contained the kitchen, steward's residence, a room for the Governors' council, college hall, a library, and classrooms.
+By 1843, the central and east sections of the building were constructed in the Classical Revival style, but a lack of funds prevented any further construction.
+At that time, the central block contained the kitchen, steward's residence, a room for the Governors' council, college hall, library and classrooms.
 The east section contained the chapel and vice-principal's residence.
-The Royal Institution had planned to build a two-storey portico with Doric columns but could not at the time.
+The Royal Institution had planned to build a two-storey portico with Doric columns but could not at that time.
 Due to the building not being properly finished, the roof leaked, the rooms were cold and dark, there were rats roaming the halls and several windows were broken.
 In order to raise money to finish the project, the Royal Institution sold land south of Sherbrooke Street.

-In 1852, the city began construction on McTavish reservoir, and in the process, inadvertently ended up sending large boulders into the roof of the McGill College Building.
+In 1852, the city began construction of the McTavish reservoir and, in the process, inadvertently ended up sending large boulders into the roof of the McGill College Building.
 This resulted in the staff and students having to relocate.